microsoft/SAIMOpt.jl/README.md

 CFS onboarding required configuring your project to only consume packages through Azure Artifacts.
 This is an engineering system standard which is required company-wide.

-1. If your project uses NuGet packages, update the nuget.config file placed at the root of this reposiroty to use your preferred feed.
+1. If your project uses NuGet packages, update the nuget.config file placed at the root of this repository to use your preferred feed.
 2. If your project uses npm packages, consult [this section of the CFS documentation](https://aka.ms/cfs).
 Feel free to delete the nuget.config file in this repository.
 3. If your project uses Maven packages, consult [this section of the CFS documentation](https://aka.ms/cfs).
 Feel free to delete the nuget.config file in this repository.
 4. If your project uses Pip packages, consult [this section of the CFS documentation](https://aka.ms/cfs).
 Feel free to delete the nuget.config file in this repository.